 - Amazing Madagascar: The wildlife of Madagascar, deforestation and conservation

-- Ingenious Invertebrates (available April to July): Terrestrial and aquatic invertebrate study
+- Ingenious Invertebrates (Terms 4, 5 & 6 only): Terrestrial and aquatic invertebrate study

 NEW!
 Bear Wood Walk & Talk

 Enjoy a guided tour of our new Bear Wood exhibit and discover how and why British woodlands have changed over time, how the exhibit is managed for animal welfare and enrichment, learn about our captive breeding programmes and working in an ancient woodland.

 This double-length session allows students to carry out environmental sampling techniques including belt transects.
 Data collected may be analysed after the visit to calculate species richness, diversity indices and compare results to secondary data.
 Students may draw conclusions on biodiversity and the factors affecting distribution.